cbachhuber/opencv-wiki/Compact-build-advice.md

 How to build more compact OpenCV applications on Linux
 ======================================================

-The OpenCV library can be built in two variants: dynamic (shared libraries) and static (achives).
+The OpenCV library can be built in two variants: dynamic (shared libraries) and static (archives).
 Default mode on most platforms is _dynamic_ and to switch to another mode one can turn `BUILD_SHARED_LIBS` cmake option off.

-Both modes have their own use cases, advandages and limitations:
+Both modes have their own use cases, advantages and limitations:

 Shared libraries (`-DBUILD_SHARED_LIBS=ON`):